 Note: I have looked for the best price between Amazon and Best Buy at the time of publication.
 Please comparison shop your favorite retailers for the best current price.
 The product links below are affiliate links, which means that I get a small commission if you purchase.
 It doesn’t affect the price you pay for the item.

-- Samsung Chromebook 3 XE500C13-K02US: This model starts around $199, making it slightly more affordable than its ASUS competitor above.
+- Samsung Chromebook 3 XE500C13-K02US: This model starts around 200 bucks, making it slightly more affordable than its ASUS competitor above.
 At this price, you give up a little battery life (down to 11 hours); however, you pick up a spill-resistant design and a slightly improved 2.16 Ghz processor.
 In addition to the HDMI port, this model features 1 USB 2.0 port and 1 USB 3.0 port (which is designed for newer, faster connections).
 This is the best option for young children, in my opinion.

-- HP Chromebook 11 G4: At $179, this is the cheapest device reviewed, and it definitely feels cheaper to the touch when compared to the Dell reviewed above.
+- HP Chromebook 11 G4: This is the cheapest device reviewed, and it definitely feels cheaper to the touch when compared to the Dell reviewed above.
 It has the same number of USB and HDMI ports, but it only has 2GB of available RAM, which could lead to performance issues.
 In its favor, it also has the card media reader.
 That being said, none of the negatives would matter to a young student, so this is the best option based solely on affordability.

-- Acer Chromebook CB3-131-C3SZ: The second cheapest, at $185, the Acer also comes with only 2GB available RAM.
+- Acer Chromebook CB3-131-C3SZ: The second cheapest, the Acer also comes with only 2GB available RAM.
 Added to that, it comes with a mere 2 USB ports (one 2.0, one 3.0) However, this model does have an HDMI port and a card reader, keeping it competitive.
 Battery life on this device is rated at 9 hours, but the charger is well-designed and minimal.
 The aluminum clamshell, however, simply doesn’t feel like it could stand up to the rigors imposed by a young child.
 I would skip this one.

 You are going to love whatever Chromebook you buy